Do you know the difference between a joint mortgage and joint ownership? Check out our professional, in-depth guide on purchasing a property jointly.

 Property sale remains an option where all parties agree to sell and divide proceeds after mortgage payoff.
 Death of a borrower leaves surviving borrowers fully responsible for the mortgage, regardless of ownership transfer.

-Here’s where the line is drawn between a joint mortgage and joint ownership.
+Here's where the line is drawn between a joint mortgage and joint ownership.
 In the first, the partners share the responsibility of the loan.
 In the second, only the title or deed to the property determines ownership.
-It sounds weird, but you or your partners can take out a loan and have to pay it back, but if your name isn’t on the title or deed … you don’t own the property.
+It sounds weird, but you or your partners can take out a loan and have to pay it back, but if your name isn't on the title or deed, you don't own the property.

 The benefits of joint ownership are largely legal or financial in nature.
 For example, joint owners can share any profits that may arise if they rent out their property to others.
 However, most benefits become apparent when one of the owners dies.
 The benefits also depend on which method of joint ownership is chosen.